 National Leadership Program, Summer 2018

-Lily Cantor was a Jewish Inclusion and Communications Apprentice in RespectAbility’s National Leadership program.
+Lily Cantor was a Jewish Inclusion and Communications Fellow in RespectAbility’s National Leadership program.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 At Sarah Lawrence College, she studied the Spanish language and politics.
 She was an avid participant in the Jewish community and a member of the Hillel board at Sarah Lawrence.
 After graduating in spring 2020, Cantor hoped to spend a year doing advocacy work before attending law school.

 Born in Washington, D.C., and growing up in Silver Spring, Maryland, she is excited to bring the skills she acquired at college back to the community she grew up in to inspire change at the local and national level.
 While managing social media for RespectAbility, Cantor is excited to learn about the challenges and rewards of advocacy for people with disabilities.
 She is thrilled to collaborate with an organization that simultaneously works on larger societal issues and interacts with individual people.
 While with RespectAbility, Cantor is ready to challenge the preconceived notions she has of herself and others.